uviclibraries/gen-ai-research/3-critial-review.md

   - **Lack of complete data** because not all information is freely accessible on the internet to general-purpose GenAI tools like Copilot, Gemini, and ChatGPT
   - **Historical biases** embedded in the data sources.

 We can try to counteract some of these biases by modifying our prompts.
-Here are some examples:
+Here are some examples you can try in Copilot:
   - **Gender and racial bias**: ```Create an image of 3 CEO's and make them gender and ethnically diverse```
   - **Cultural bias**: ```From a Canadian perspective what key events happened when Great Britain invaded Washington DC in the war of 1812?
 Privide citations.```